Shedding light on classical shadows: learning photonic quantum states

 \paragraph{Matrix-form of the channel.} A crucial step for the photonic shadow protocol is the evaluation of the quantum channel $\Ms^{-1}$.
 Quantum channels acting on $d$-dimensional operators are represented by $d^2\times d^2$ matrices, and applying the channel reduces to performing the matrix-vector multiplication, the vector being the vectorised form of that said operator.
 Therefore, in matrix form, $\Ms^{(n)^{-1}}$ is described by a $\dim\Hc_m^{n^2}\times \dim\Hc_m^{n^2}$ matrix, which, even for small-scale experiment, is unmanageable on a modern personal computer.

-As per \autoref{sec:closedChannelForm}, the matrix is populated with sums of Clebsch-Gordan coefficients.
-We observe that the scaling of the number of nonzero Clebsch-Gordan coefficients is moderated compared to $\dim \Hc_m^{n^4}$, which makes the projectors $\Pi_{\lambda_k}$ (super-) sparse symmetric matrices of order $\dim \Hc_m^{n^2}$.
+As described in \arxiv{\autoref{sec:closedChannelForm}}{the Supplementary Information}, the channel matrix is populated with sums of Clebsch-Gordan coefficients.
+We observe that the scaling of the number of nonzero Clebsch-Gordan coefficients is moderated compared to $\dim \Hc_m^{n^4}$, which makes the projectors $\Pi_{\lambda_k}$ sparse symmetric matrices of order $\dim \Hc_m^{n^2}$.
 The upper triangular part is stored in memory in Compressed Sparse Column (CSC) format, and the matrix-vector multiplication is performed using

 where $A^{\triangle}$ is the upper-triangular part of $A$ and $\mdiag(A)$ its diagonal.
-We provide a Julia implementation of the computation of the matrix form of the channel (see in particular \autoref{eq:channelMatrixForm}), together with an interface for using the Perceval \cite{heurtel_perceval_2023} (Python) library.
+We provide a Julia implementation of the computation of the matrix form of the channel\arxiv{ (see in particular \autoref{eq:channelMatrixForm})}{}, together with an interface for using the Perceval \cite{heurtel_perceval_2023} (Python) library.

 The calculation of the matrix-form of the channel is a computationally demanding task; we show in the Supplementary Information how the explicit calculation can be avoided.
 We use this refined procedure to avoid the computation of the matrix-form of the channel for \autoref{exp:gee,exp:bsl}.